NethermindEth/juno/docs/docs/intro.md

 ## What You'll Need

 - [Golang](https://go.dev/doc/install) version 1.18 for build and run the project.
-- [Cairo-lang](https://www.cairo-lang.org/docs/quickstart.html) if you want to do `starknet_call` command.
+- [Cairo-lang](https://www.cairo-lang.org/docs/quickstart.html) if you want to use the `starknet_call` command.

 ### Installing

-You can get all the dependencies running the next command:
+You can get all dependencies running the following command:

 ```bash
 $ go get -u github.com/NethermindEth/juno